 All competing and reserve vehicles must be visually examined in the pits, paddock or prescribed scrutineering area prior to the event for safety and general compliance with the group, category or class entered.
 A Self-Declaration Scrutineering form must be completed by all competitors/entrants, prior to the start of the event which must be made available to the relevant race officials on request.
-Detailed internal examinations may only be carried out after the event unless thenature of the event or the regulations for the event allow otherwise.
+Detailed internal examinations may only be carried out after the event unless the nature of the event or the regulations for the event allow otherwise.
 Such may occur as a result of a protest or be scheduled in the regulations.
-In any event, the Clerk of the Course, the Stewards of the Meeting and/or MSA management, have the power to order the examination of any vehicle at their discretion.
+In any event, the Clerk of the Course, the Stewards of the Meeting and/or MSA management, have the power to order the examination of any vehicle at their discretion and such order must be in writing.